ingadhoc/sale/sale_contract_restrict_domain/README.rst

 Sale Contract Restrict Domain
 =============================

-This module Set in sale order view to "analytics account" a domain to only see contract with the same commercial partner that the partner in the sale order.
+This module filters contracts on sales orders so you can only select the ones with same partner as the sales order.

 Installation
 ============

 To install this module, you need to:

+#.
+Just install this module

 Configuration